Frequently Asked Questions

 For cover-up work, please include photos and measurements of the tattoo you want covering

 If you need to reschedule or cancel you must do it 48 hours in advance to carry your deposit over.
 Deposits are non-refundable but can be transferred if you need to change your appointment.
+Regretfully once the artist have commenced design and preparation work, the deposit will no longer be refundable.

 Rough Sketch Before Booking-in